 Conversely, let $S$ be a structure satisfying $\Phi$.
-Consequently, there exists a $\tau'$-expansion $S'$ of $S$ that satisfies the first-order part of $\Phi'$ and where for every element $x$ exactly one of $P_i(x)$ or $P'_i(x)$ holds.
+Thus, there exists a $\tau'$-expansion $S'$ of $S$ that satisfies the first-order part of $\Phi'$ and where for every element $x$ exactly one of $P_i(x)$ or $P'_i(x)$ holds.
 Clearly, no structure in $\cal N$ is homomorphic to the expanded structure, and by universality of $\Gamma$ the $\tau'$-structure $S'$ is an induced substructure of $\Delta$.
-Since for every point of $S'$ exactly one of $P_i$ an $P_i'$ holds, $S' $ is also an induced substructure of $\Delta'$.
-Consequently, $S$ is homomorphic to its $\tau$-reduct $\Gamma$.
+Since for every point of $S'$ exactly one of $P_i$ and $P_i'$ holds, $S' $ is also an induced substructure of $\Delta'$.
+Therefore, $S$ is homomorphic to $\Gamma$.
 This completes the proof. \end{proof}

 In particular, we proved the following.